 Thoughts from writer Donald Miller and other great story researchers

 Why are stories important to us?
 Simply put – because humans translate real life events into stories – it is completely natural.
 Maybe you’re sharing something about: a trip to another country, surviving kidney stones, getting a speeding ticket, surviving a family reunion, or proposing to the love of your life … We all naturally speak about our lives in the form of stories.
 But, it is important to realize, that when we share these stories, it is the highlights we remember, that we typically share.
-It is these details, these highlights, that shape our story, our experience.
+It is these details, these snapshots of life, that shape our story, our experience.

 Several stories we hear, read or experience are more than entertainment; in many ways, they reflect human life in characters, situations, and conflicts.
 Storytelling allows humans to share ideas with each other.

 From a film criticism standpoint, by walking through the character’s experiences on screen (or in a script) we are able to recognize and empathize with the ideas and/or concepts, or feelings shared through the story.
 Examples: Stories that deal with a father and son reunion after years of being estranged; forgiveness for being wronged; rediscovering a lost love; moving on after a major relationship breakup; experiencing the birth of a first child; returning home after years of fighting a war; celebrating an athletic championship; overcoming a battle with a deadly disease, or characters exploring what God has called them to do in this world – these are just some of the storylines than can connect people with society, with culture, with humanity.